gabest11/reolink_firmware_patcher/README.md

 I am not responsible for any damages.
 If you brick your device, you have to take it apart and find the UART solder points and use U-Boot commands to restore it.

-This is an example to unbrick E1 Zoom (GND/TX/RX are next to the sensor).
+#### This is an example to unbrick **E1 Zoom**

+GND/TX/RX are next to the sensor.

 Every camera has different partition definition.
 You can find it in the boot log.

 Download and split the firmware file into parts, use [pakler](https://pypi.org/project/pakler/) or [reolink-fw](https://github.com/AT0myks/reolink-fw).
 Find `rootfs` and `app` and convert them from UBI to squashfs with `ubireader_extract_images`.
 Do not directly write UBI with `ubi write`.